-1 into assurances of discontinuances as provided under chapter 30 of title 6 (antitrust law).
-In an 2 action brought by the attorney general under this chapter, the court may award or impose any 3 relief available under chapter 36 of title 6 (antitrust law).
-4 (b) A target of conduct involving assertions of patent infringement or a person aggrieved 5 by a violation of this chapter may bring an action in superior court.
-A court may award the 6 following remedies to a plaintiff who prevails in an action brought pursuant to this subsection: 7 (1) Equitable relief; 8 (2) Actual damages; 9 (3) Costs and fees, including reasonable attorney's fees; and 10 (4) Exemplary damages in an amount equal to fifty thousand dollars (\$50,000) or three 11 (3) times the total of actual damages, costs, and fees, whichever is greater.
-12 (c) This chapter shall not be construed to limit rights and remedies available to the state 13 of Rhode Island or to any person under any other law and shall not alter or restrict the attorney 14 general's authority under chapter 36 of title 6 (antitrust law) with regard to conduct involving 15 assertions of patent infringement.
-16 SECTION 2.
-This act shall take effect upon passage. ====== LC001040 LCUU1U 1 U
+1 into assurances of discontinuances pursuant to chapter 30 of title 0 antitrust law of assurances 2 of voluntary compliance pursuant to chapter 13.1 of title 6 "deceptive trade practices".
+In an 3 action brought by the attorney general under this chapter, the court may award or impose any 4 relief available pursuant to the provisions of chapter 36 of title 6 entitled "antitrust law" and 5 pursuant to the provisions of chapter 13.1 of title 6 entitled "deceptive trade practices".
+6 (b) A target of conduct involving assertions of patent infringement or a person aggrieved 7 by a violation of this chapter may bring an action in superior court.
+A court may award the 8 following remedies to a plaintiff who prevails in an action brought pursuant to this subsection: 9 (1) Equitable relief; 10 (2) Actual damages: 11 (3) Costs and fees, including reasonable attorney's fees; and 12 (4) Exemplary damages in an amount equal to fifty thousand dollars (\$50,000) or three 13 (3) times the total of actual damages, costs, and fees, whichever is greater.
+14 (c) This chapter shall not be construed to limit the rights and remedies available to the 15 state of Rhode Island or to any person under any other law and shall not alter or restrict the 16 attorney general's authority under chapter 36 of title 6 entitled "antitrust law" or chapter 13.1 of 17 title 6 entitled "deceptive trade practices" with regard to conduct involving assertions of patent 18 infringement.
+19 SECTION 2.
+This act shall take effect upon passage. ======